Datseris/whyjulia-manifesto/README.md

 # Why Julia - a Manifesto.

-The purpose of this repository is to be an accessible and well-formulated summary of the reasons academia should be using the Julia programming language.
+The purpose of this repository is to be an accessible and well-formulated summary of the reasons academia should be using the Julia programming language for scientific computing / computational sciences / data analysis / research software engineering.
 Feel free to share it with interested parties that ask "Why Julia?".
-The post is mainly targeting academic applications and scientific computing.

 _(clearly, this post is expressing the views of the contributors of this GitHub repository; nevertheless, these views are based on factual information provided explicitly in the later sections)_